syncfusion-content/winui-docs/winui/Calendar-DatePicker/Getting-Started.md

 ## Cancel a date that is being changed

-The `DateChanging` event will be triggered, after date selection and before `SelectedDate` property is updated.
+The `DateChanging` event will be triggered, as soon as a date is selected but before `SelectedDate` property is updated.
 If the change is considered invalid, it can be canceled.
 The `DateChanging` event contains the following properties.

 * `OldDate` - Gets a date which is previously selected.
 * `NewDate` - Gets a date which is currently selected.